 The view from Caol Ila distillery across the Sound of Islay to the Island of Jura is so breathtaking that distillery manager, Billy Stitchell, reluctantly sits with his back to his office window to minimize distractions.
 In August and September, Billy saw a number of 20 feet long basking sharks in the sound and, he says, it's not unusual to see killer whales, seals and other marine life swimming in the waters close to the biggest distillery on Islay.
 I suspect that he often delights in the same magnificent view from his house, perched on a hill, right above the distillery.

 The whisky produced at Caol Ila uses malt, peated to about 35ppm.
 In previous years there have been unpeated bottlings, some of which are still available for purchase, but now the intent is to only produce the peated stuff.
 Production processes have to be altered quite a bit to produce unpeated whisky and to make sure that the interior of the stills are peat flavour free.
-Fermentation time has to be increased to make the wash more acidic and allow more interaction with the copper in the stills, aiming at a lighter spirit with a clean, green, grassy character.
-Processes have to be shut down temporarily for the change, causing disruption in a high volume environment.

 All of the Caol Ila spirit is taken away for casking, but some returns to mature on the island, in dunnage or rack warehouses.